 Thousands of miles away, at the same time that we were celebrating this happy occasion, my brothers and sisters in Pittsburgh were preparing to go to a brit of their own.
 Another Jewish baby boy would enter the Covenant of Abraham like his ancestors did before him.
 Friends and family set out for the Tree of Life Synagogue in order to carry on this 3,000-year-old tradition.

 But this celebration of life was shattered by the bullets of an enemy who desired death.
-“All these Jews must die!” the murderer called out as he took the lives of 11 innocent men and women – most of them elderly, including a 97-year-old Holocaust survivor.
+“All these Jews must die!” the murderer called out as he took the lives of 11 innocent men and women in the Pittsburgh synagogue shooting – most of them elderly, including a 97-year-old Holocaust survivor.

 As soon as the Sabbath concluded in Israel, I became aware of the horrific attack.
 I was in shock and in pain.
 I could hardly believe what had happened.
 In America?
 In 2018?